04 July 2026

 Prayer of the Faithful

-R: For all who are ill: that God’s healing spirit may ease their pain, strengthen them, and restore them to wholeness, we pray to the Lord…
+R: For all who need healing: that God’s healing Spirit may ease their suffering, restore them to health, and guide all who are caring for them, we pray…

 A: Amen.